archatelain/intro_to_R/data_wrangling.md

  Next, we check the dimensions of the `DataFrames` and the structure of some key variables.
 In particular, the fundamental variables for linking our data are the communal variables.
 Here, we have two geographical variables: a commune code and a commune name.
 We’ll check if they are well-suited for statistical analysis.

- 3. Check the dimensions of the _dataframes_;
+ 3. Check the dimensions of the _dataframes_
  4. Check the number of unique values of the geographical variables in each dataset.
 Do the results appear consistent?
+Note: you can use the function `n_distinct()` here on top of the common verbs of the `tidyverse`.
  5. In `filosofi`, identify the commune names that correspond to multiple commune codes and select their codes.
 In other words, identify the `CODGEO` where there are duplicates in `LIBGEO` and store them in a dataframe called `duplicates`.
+Note: this question is difficult and there are several ways to answer it.

  We’ll focus temporarily on the observations where the label corresponds to more than two different commune codes.

  6. Examine these observations in `filosofi`.
 To make this clearer, reorder the obtained dataset alphabetically.
+Note: Here you need to find a clever way to select the correct rows.
+The `%in%` operator can prove useful here.
  7. Determine the average size (variable number of people: `NBPERSMENFISC16`) and some descriptive statistics of these data.
-Compare this with the same statistics for the data where the labels and commune codes match.
+Compare this with the same statistics for the data where there are no duplicates.
- 8. Check the large cities (more than 100,000 people), the proportion of cities where the same name is associated with different commune codes.
+ 8. Now, among large cities (more than 100,000 inhabitants), how many of them have a duplicate?
+What proportion of large cities does this represent?
  9. In `filosofi`, check the cities where the label is equal to Montreuil.
 Also check those that contain the term 'Saint-Denis'.

 <details>